googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/count_reads.rst

     --datasetId=3049512673186936334 \
     --readGroupSetId=$READGROUPSET_ID

+The above command lines run the pipeline over a small portion of the genome, only taking a few minutes.
+If modified to run over a larger portion of the genome or the entire genome, it may take a few hours depending upon how many machines are configured to run concurrently via ``--numWorkers``.

 *any other pipeline-specific details we wish to highlight here?*

-To run this job over a large portion of the genome:
+To run this pipeline over a large portion of the genome:

-  #. add ``--runner=DataflowPipelineRunner`` to run the job on Google Cloud instead of locally
+  #. add ``--runner=DataflowPipelineRunner`` to run the pipeline on Google Cloud instead of locally
   #. add more references

     * Use a comma-separated list to run over multiple disjoint regions.
 For example to run over `BRCA1`_ and `BRCA2`_ ``--references=chr13:32889610:32973808,chr17:41196311:41277499``
     * Use ``--allReferences`` instead of ``--references=chr17:41196311:41277499`` to run over the entire genome.

-To run the job on a different dataset, change the variant set id for the ``--datasetId`` id parameter.
+To run the pipeline on a different dataset, change the variant set id for the ``--datasetId`` id parameter.

 Additional details
 ------------------